 May 27, 2021

 This book explores multiple metanarratives of disability to introduce and investigate the critical concept of assumed authority and the normative social order from which it derives.
-The book comprises fifteen chapters developed across three parts and, informed by disability studies, is authored by...
+The book comprises 15 chapters developed across three parts and, informed by disability studies, is authored by those...